Roald87/motherfucking-rss-reader/README.md

 # Motherfucking RSS feed reader

-A very simple RSS feed reader, in the spirit of the motherfucking websites.
+A basic RSS feed reader, in the spirit of the motherfucking websites.

 ## Developers